whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Resources.md

 ---

-### Resources-How-To's and Continious Learning
+#### Resources-How-To's and Continious Learning

 ![](https://opengraph.githubassets.com/65553a87fab4f5261bb4a9452be7d60dec0b2a1831c77154829be271968f0219/alebcay/awesome-shell)

 [alebcay/awesome-shell: A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
-Inspired by awesome-php. - GitHub - alebcay/awesome-shell: A curated list of awesome command-line frameworks, toolkit...
+Inspired by awesome-php. - GitHub - alebcay/awesome-shell: A curated list of awesome command-line frameworks, toolkit…

 2022-07-02T14:46:44.000Z